zfergus/fast-approximate-root-ccd/README.md

 ## False Negatives (i.e., Missed Collision)

-After testing this method is known to produce false negatives (i.e., miss collisions).
+After testing this method can produce false negatives (i.e., miss collisions).

-Note, while this is a faithful implementation of the paper's algorithmic description, there maybe technical implementation details missing from the paper that are required for the algorithm to work correctly.
-Though, without the original authors' implementation, it is difficult to know.
+Note, that while this is a faithful implementation of the paper's algorithmic description, there may be technical implementation details missing from the paper that are required for the algorithm to work correctly.
+However, without the original authors' implementation, it is difficult to know.

 ### Example: Point-Triangle

-This point-triangle query produces a false-negative:
+This point-triangle query produces a false negative:
 ```c++
 p_t0  <<  -5066329 / 1048576.0,  3747703 /  8388608.0,  -9110393 / 4194304.0;
 t0_t0 <<  -5097349 / 1048576.0, 15565867 / 33554432.0,  -8419809 / 4194304.0;